 This course is a face-to-face course.
-This means that each lecture will take place in-person during the class hours.
+This means that each lecture will take place inperson during the class hours.
 Attending the sessions is mandatory.
 Failure to attend the sessions may result in being marked as "unattended" for the course, which may negatively impact your financial aid status.
-Additionally, the examples discussed in the class are not necessarily from the main textbook and therefore missing a class will have consequences for your preparation for exams.Note, if at any point the course is forced to go converged or completely online due to COVID-19, you will be provided with additional information on how to access the course lectures.
+Additionally, the examples discussed in the class are not necessarily from the main textbook and therefore missing a class will have consequences for your preparation for exams.
+Note, if at any point the course is forced to go converged or completely online due to COVID-19, you will be provided with additional information on how to access the course lectures.

-Students are expected to be in the classroom at the starting time of the class period.
+Classes start at 2:30 PM and students must be in the class room by that time.
 Being late to class may have consequences for your final course grade.